Arndtman/BoyoRPG/README.md

 # Most up-to-date version: 042

 And Yes, this hub uses non-standard git hierarchical practices.
+The reason behind this is simple: we wanted to pull the entire repo and see the changes from version to version.

 These files CURRENTLY require PYGAME module installed and recommend PYTHON 3.x.